Water Chemistry Water Chemistry — Why Pool Alkalinity Gets High: 7 Common Causes Explained

 1. Test your source water first - Before diagnosing pool issues, test your tap or well water with a reliable test kit like the Taylor K-2006C.
 Many municipal water supplies maintain alkalinity between 80-150 ppm, while well water can exceed 200 ppm.
 If your source water has high alkalinity, every gallon added to your pool introduces more alkaline compounds.

 2. Identify recent chemical additions - Review what chemicals you've added in the past week.
-Sodium bicarbonate (baking soda) directly raises total alkalinity by approximately 10 ppm per 1.5 lbs per 10,000 gallons.
-Sodium carbonate (soda ash) primarily raises pH but also increases alkalinity by about 8 ppm per pound per 10,000 gallons.
+Sodium bicarbonate (baking soda) directly raises total alkalinity.
+Sodium carbonate (soda ash) primarily raises pH but also increases alkalinity.
 Even some calcium hypochlorite shock products contain alkaline compounds.

 3. Examine water movement and aeration - Excessive splashing, fountains, waterfalls, and spa jets introduce carbon dioxide exchange with the atmosphere.
-This process, called outgassing, removes CO2 from water and drives pH up, which can appear as increased alkalinity on standard titration tests.
+This process, called outgassing, removes CO2 from water and drives pH up, but doesn't affect total alkalinity.
 Pool parties with heavy bather loads also increase agitation.

 4. Check for algae or biological activity - Green water or visible algae growth consumes carbon dioxide during photosynthesis, similar to aeration effects.
-This biological process raises pH and can contribute to alkalinity increases.
+This biological process raises pH and can affect alkalinity test readings without actually increasing total alkalinity.
 Dead algae decomposition can also release alkaline compounds back into the water.

 5. Assess recent weather patterns - Heavy rainfall introduces whatever alkalinity exists in your local precipitation.
 While rainwater itself is typically low in alkalinity, runoff from concrete decking, limestone aggregate, or alkaline soil can carry high-alkalinity water into your pool during storms.